hash-bang/mongoosh/README.md

 Extending MonooSh
 -----------------
+There are multiple ways to extend MongooSh, all of them revolve around injecting script into the config files (either `.js` or `.mjs` variants).

+### Extend commands directly

 To add your own commands or other functionality simply extend the context passed to any of the config imports.

 All custom commands and config files are called with the context of `mongooshContext` which is an object composed of: